Yutuc/technical-communications-project/README.md

 #### Instructions:

-1. Next, with your project's repository still open in VSCode, you are going to create __3__ new files:
+1. Next, with your project's repository still open in Visual Studio Code, you are going to create __3__ new files:
     1. __index\.md__
         * This is the file where you will type your Markdown resumé in